Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 It's important when claiming that you don't overlap claim.
 It can be tricky to see where they are, but you are hold a stick + shift + right click and it'll show you claims around you.
 Remember that your chest, when placed, also automatically creates a claim around it.
 Check if that's the case before freaking out.

 You need to claim at least 50 blocks from another person's build.
 If the person you're claiming next to doesn't care, then it's good.
 If they want it to be removed, then you'll need to relocate.

+Backups of the world are done everyday and go back up to a month.
+If you need a build recovered from longer than that period, you are essentially screwed.